 Whenever you go, you will love experiencing Umbria with Letizia, and I can't wait to hear all about it!

 Kelly Medford is an artist living in Rome with a passion for sharing the world of art with all travelers, whether or not you have ever picked up a paintbrush.

 The best part?
-Afterward you get to take home your special art kit hand-made by Kelly and continue to use it wherever inspiration strikes you!
+Afterward you get to take home your special sketchbook hand-made by Kelly and continue to use it wherever inspiration strikes you!
 Kelly also sells some of her personal artwork, check it out over here.